gisaia/ARLAS-workshop/explore_osm_data/tutorial.md

 - start an ARLAS-Exploration stack
 - Index some OSM data in Elasticsearch
-- Reference the indexed birdtracking data in ARLAS
+- Reference the indexed OSM data in ARLAS
 - Create a dashboard to explore the OSM data using ARLAS-wui-builder

 ### What will you need ?